gooddavvy/Postop-TodoList/README.md

 - TypeScript, Next.js
 - Tailwind.css / styled-components (both are optional)
+- Material UI (I recommend this one, but it is also optional)

 Do not create your own CSS or SCSS files.
 Logic matters.
 Make sure you have the `backend` and `frontend` folders in the same repository.